DocKylin: A Large Multimodal Model for Visual Document Understanding with Efficient Visual Slimming: Experiments

+We further compare our approach with methods that directly select redundant tokens based on similarity priors (e.g., TextMonkey and PruMerge adopt this approach).
+Specifically, in Table 5, Top-30-mask and Top-40-mask represent masking the top 30\% and 40\% of tokens with the highest similarity to other tokens, respectively, as nonessential tokens.
+Results show that DTS outperforms the top K strategy, even at higher reduction rates.

-Since APS is a parameter-free method that requires no additional training or modification of model architecture, it is easily applicable to other MLLMs to enhance their performance on high-resolution document images.
-To demonstrate its effectiveness, we apply APS to various existing MLLM models (employing it before the image processing module of these models).
-As shown in Table~\ref{tab:Adaptive Pixel Slimming} of our experimental results, APS consistently improves document image tasks across a range of MLLMs with different resolutions.
-Additionally, results on TextVQA demonstrate that APS does not lead to performance degradation in tasks involving scene images.
+\textbf{Potentials for Further Application and Research}.
+Since APS is a parameter-free method that requires no additional training or modification of model architecture, it can be easily applied to other MLLMs to enhance their performance on high-resolution document images.
+To further demonstrate its effectiveness, we apply APS to various existing MLLMs (employing it before the image processing module of these models).
+As shown in Table~\ref{tab:Adaptive Pixel Slimming}, APS consistently improves the performance of MLLMs that support lower resolutions (LLaVA1.5, Qwen-VL and Monkey).
+However, directly applying APS to high-resolution models like InternVL2 results in a slight performance decline, likely due to a mismatch between the dense text produced by APS and the high-resolution training setup of InternVL2.
+Adjusting the APS-processed images back to their original resolution (InternVL2+APS+Resize) can achieve a performance gain of up to 4.1\%.
+This suggests that APS alone is most effective for low-resolution models, while APS+Resize is more suitable for high-resolution models.

 The redundant regions in document images are often simple, such as plain backgrounds, distinguishing these regions is relatively easy.
 This raises the question of whether DTS's effectiveness is due to this simplicity.
 Although this paper primarily explores VDU tasks, we are also interested in the generalizability of DTS.
-Therefore, we conducted some experiments on natural scene images.
-Specifically, we retrained a scene text image full-text recognition model using some open-source scene text data \cite{ch2017total,singh2019towards,shi2017icdar2017,veit2016coco}, performing only the first pre-training phase.
+Therefore, we conducted some experiments on scene text images \cite{tang2022few,liu2023spts,zhang2020sahan}.
+Specifically, we retrained a scene text image full-text recognition model using some open-source scene text data, performing only the first pre-training phase.
 We then applied DTS to the trained model and tested it on the TextVQA dataset.
 Some visual results are shown in Fig. \ref{fig:scene_text}.
 It can be seen that DTS is effective in distinguishing nonessential regions even in the complex backgrounds of natural scene images.